 Don’t stop your usual healthy routine

 I can’t say enough about this one but it really can take a back seat at this time of year.
-It’s such a powerful, simple and affordable way to get your weight under control and keep it that way.
+It’s such a powerful, simple and affordable way to maintain your weight and get strong, fit and healthy.

 Keep up your exercises or switch them up for some new favourites if you need to.
-I am partial to stationary bikes myself because you can read or watch your show while getting fit.
+I’m partial to stationary bikes myself because you can read or watch your show while getting fit.

 You could try a nice walk in the neighbourhood with your family, a bike ride, a local hike discovering new places, a game of frisbee, a back yard game of soccer.